avaneev/biteopt/README.md

 in this operation should probably be shifted towards lower bits.
 This should reduce convergence time when the optimum's area was correctly found, but may also increase optimization rejection rate.

+4. Any slight change (optimization) of the built-in probabilites of the "bitmask inversion" (50%) and "centroid move" (33%) operations does not seems to affect the performance of the algorithm given all other built-in parameters were optimized to meet a specific convergence time and optimization attempt rejection rate.
+These probabilites were chosen in the course of development of the algorithm and usually work well for all dimensionalities.

+5. It is possible to reoptimize algorithm's built-in parameters to reduce average convergence time by 10-20%.
+Currently, the built-in parameters were optimized to produce less optimization attempt rejections in the test corpus.

 ## Users ##
 This library is used by: